Bethwel123/week4-assignment/README.md

 ## File Handling
 ### File Read & Write Challenge
-This script reads a file, modifies its content, and writes the modified content to a new file.
+This script reads a fileand writes the content to a new file.
 ### Error Handling Lab
 This script asks the user for a filename and handles errors if the file doesn't exist or can't be read.
 ## Getting Started